ajbrehm/ABTokenTools/README.md

 **SessionForPId pid**

-Returns the session for the PID pid in case someone wants it.
+Returns the session for the PId pid in case someone wants it.

 # TokenTest